-Screens and cameras are widely applied to consumer- and enterprise- devices.
-Along with the increasingly growth of broadcast, fixed and mobile data network, which has thrown a bomb in video consumption, creation, distribution, and data traffic.
+Screens and cameras are widely applied to the consumer- and enterprise- devices.
+Along with the increasing growth of broadcast, fixed, and mobile data networks, which has thrown a bomb in video consumption, creation, distribution, and data traffic.
 More importantly, video content is increasingly expanding beyond entertainment into industrial applications for medical, education, security, and remote controls, as well as digital signage.

-Computer vision is an interdisciplinary field that deals with how computers can be made for gaining high-level understanding from digital images or videos.
+Computer vision is an interdisciplinary field that deals with how computers can be made for gaining a high-level understanding of digital images or videos.
 From the perspective of engineering, it seeks to automate tasks that the human visual system can do.

 Robots and drones are autonomous or semi-autonomous machines that are capable of completing complex, often repetitive actions.
 Robots may be fixed or mobile but typically land-based, while drones are commonly viewed as aerial and include fixed-wing, rotor-based, airships, and balloons.

-The global market for robots and drones will grow to 3.9 billion U.S. dollars in 2018.
-Moreover, robots and drones could possibly subvert the traditional business models that have been running in manufacturing for years, and brings a significant impact to fields such as logistics, material picking and handling, navigational autonomy, and delivery.
+The global market for robots and drones will grow to 3.9 billion U.S. dollars in 2020.
+Moreover, robots and drones could possibly subvert the traditional business models that have been running in manufacturing for years and brings a significant impact on fields such as logistics, material picking and handling, navigational autonomy, and delivery.

-The Harvard Business Review describes it as "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".
-A blockchain, is a continuously growing list of records, that utilizes cryptography and timestamps to provide a permanent record of various types of transactions and interaction.
+The Harvard Business Review describes it as “an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way”.
+A blockchain is a continuously growing list of records, that utilizes cryptography and timestamps to provide a permanent record of various types of transactions and interactions.

-Blockchain enables decentralized transactions, and it is the basis of digital currency, such as bitcoin and ether.
-It is obvious that blockchain has penetrated in financial service industry as its early adoption of blockchain in payments-related solutions.
-In 2018, Blockchain-based services will continue to prevail beyond financial services as they have already been developed and deployed, which include: the use of blockchain to improve advertising measurement and combat adfraud; blockchain-based systems for distributing music royalty payments; solutions to better track and manage electronics supply chains.
+Blockchain enables decentralized transactions, and it is the basis of digital currency, such as Bitcoin and ether.
+It is obvious that blockchain has penetrated the financial service industry since its early adoption of blockchain in payments-related solutions.
+In 2020, Blockchain-based services will continue to prevail beyond financial services as they have already been developed and deployed, which include: the use of blockchain to improve advertising measurement and combat adfraud; blockchain-based systems for distributing music royalty payments; solutions to better track and manage electronics supply chains.